 4. They eat together.
 Multiple research studies show that eating dinner together can lower the incidence of substance abuse, teen pregnancy and depression.
 Kids who dine with their parents are more likely to have higher grade point averages, higher self-esteem and even stronger vocabularies.
-If possible, turn off the TV and put aside electronics to be in the moment around the dinner table with your family.
+Turn off the TV and electronic devices to be in the moment around the dinner table with your family.

 5. They show affection.
-Families today face plenty of stress.
+Families face plenty of stressors.
 One simple antidote is to hug more.

 "An eight-second hug is one of the best ways to give and get self-care," Winkel says.
 "An eight-second hug releases oxytocin and feel-good, stress-relieving hormones.
 Hug your babies.
 Hug your kids.
 Hug your partner."

 Also, follow your child's lead.
-Play dolls, Legos or craft together.
+Play dolls, build with blocks or craft together.
 If your child likes to ride bikes, explore new trails together.
 Schedule a family board game night or play video games together.

 "My kids go to the zoo all the time with a little set of aunties we have," Hon says.
 "That's their thing.
 That allows my husband and I to have quiet time in our house or quality time out."

 8. They honor emotions.
-Empathize with your child when they're upset, listen and validate their feelings and verbally label their emotions.
+Empathize with your children when they're upset.
+Listen and validate feelings and verbally label emotions.
 Avoid taking your child's behavior personally or rushing to fix their problems.
 Given the opportunity, kids can often peacefully problem-solve and negotiate with siblings and playmates without parental interference.